 Fit and Comfort

 This boot fits true to size, and unless you want to be able to wear two pairs of socks in the boot liner comfortably, we recommend going with your regular shoe size.
 In our experience, Pac boots tend to give a sloppier fit than others because they occupy a space somewhere between a traditional lace-up boot and a slip-on.
-We liked this contender because it allowed for easy entry and was comfortable with the laces undone but also gave us the option for a tighter fit.
+We liked this contender because it allowed for easy entry and was comfortable with the laces undone but also gave us the option of a tighter fit.

-However, the bottom of the liner does only have a thin felt piece between the foot and the firm sole below, and we found that after standing around in the boot for a while we were able to feel the hardness of the boot sole.
+However, the bottom of the liner offers only a thin felt piece between your foot and the firm sole below.
+After standing around in the boot for a while, we were able to feel the hardness of the boot sole.
 So we stuck an aftermarket Superfeet insole into the liner and voila!
 The boot still fit like a glove and the comfort level was dramatically improved.
-All in all, we feel like this is the most comfortable boot in the review, and gave it 9 out of 10 points.
+All in all, we feel like this is among the most comfortable boots in the review.

 Ease of Use

-Pulling the boot on or off is made easier with a pull tab on the heel, though we would have preferred a larger one - it was impossible to fit a gloved finger through the tab.
-The lacing system was also a little too tricky.
-Lace locks work great when they are placed in between eyelets and lace-hooks, but they were awkward to use in the configuration Kamik designed.
+Pulling the boot on or off is made easier with a pull tab on the heel, though we would prefer a larger one because it is impossible to fit a gloved finger through the tab.
+The lacing system is also a little too tricky.
+Lace locks work great when they are placed in between eyelets and lace-hooks, but they are somewhat awkward to use in the configuration Kamik designed.

-The tread pattern on the Kamik NationPlus boots is reminiscent of a pair of burly off-road tires, featuring deep lugs that offer superb traction in soft snow and muck, but still keep enough surface area to travel on flat and slippery surfaces like icy pavement effectively.
+The tread pattern on the NationPlus boots is reminiscent of a pair of burly off-road tires, featuring deep lugs that offer superb traction in soft snow and muck, but keep enough surface area to travel on flat and slippery surfaces like icy pavement effectively.

 The NationPlus is a great boot for those who seek the comfort and ease of use that a premium boot like the Sorel might offer but do not wish to pay the premium price.
 This is a good choice for working around the house in cold and snowy conditions, taking on a ski vacation to the mountains, or even as a work boot.
-We appreciate that Kamik has been able to consistently offer this quality boot for such a bargain price, and feel that it is well-deserving of our Best Bang for Buck Award.
+We appreciate that Kamik has been able to offer this quality boot for such a bargain price consistently, and feel that it is well-deserving of our Best Bang for Buck Award.

 — Ryan Huetter and Andy Wellman